apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Who is Jason Billingsley, accused of killing Baltimore tech CEO Pava Marie LaPere?**
+**US government and 17 states sue Amazon in landmark monopoly case**

-You can read more about it [here](https://www.foxnews.com/us/jason-billingsley-accused-killing-baltimore-tech-ceo-pava-marie-lapere).
+You can read more about it [here](https://www.cnn.com/2023/09/26/tech/ftc-sues-amazon-antitrust-monopoly-case/index.html).

 ## Requirements
 - Python 3.8